How to Market an App in 2020

 You have set the launch date, prepared for the big day and launched with fanfare.
 Now what?
 This is what we discuss in this section.

 11. Start App Store Optimization (ASO)

-App Store Optimisation is the SEO of app Marketplace.
+App Store Optimisation is the SEO of the app Marketplace.
 This makes app description and keyword density used therein very important because almost 80% of users find an app by searching on the app platform.
-Take care to ensure that app description, headline and screenshot are optimised for target keywords.
+Take care to ensure that the app description, headline, and screenshot are optimized for target keywords.

 12. Select the Right Mobile App Category

 With so many mobile apps available, you can expect to have stiff competition in whatever category you choose.
 Usually, your mobile app would be eligible for more than one category.
 Take care to choose the correct mobile app category where you can be sure of reaching the target segment and more downloads.